 You can have one without the other, and get minimal results—but find a copywriter that’s skilled in both, and you’ll have the team member you need to build you an incredible one-of-a-kind blog that generates you the income you’d like to see with your business.

 When you observe their portfolio, make sure you see examples of both for the ideal person or team to hire.

 Copywriters Should Be Able To Explain Themselves To Their Clients

-There was a miscommunication between what we delivered and what the client was expecting.
+There was a miscommunication between what I delivered and what the client was expecting.